 Vaccines help develop immunity by imitating an infection.
 This doesn’t cause illness, but it does cause the immune system to produce antibodies that help protect you from the disease in the future.
 Vaccines contain ingredients called antigens, which tell the body’s immune system to create antibodies to protect against those antigens.

-Every day, a healthy child’s immune system successfully fights off millions of antigens — the parts of germs that cause the body’s immune system to go to work.
+Every day, a healthy child’s immune system successfully fights off thousands of antigens — the parts of germs that cause the body’s immune system to go to work.

 The antigens in vaccines come from the germs themselves, but the germs are weakened or killed so they cannot cause serious illness.
 Vaccines contain only a tiny fraction of the antigens that children encounter every day in their environment, even if they receive several vaccines on one day.